Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 She realizes with a start that Zapdos is closing the gap between them rapidly, now, and sees Giovanni abruptly loop and turn his pokemon toward the coast.
 She quickly follows suit, and they lead the legend across the city, racing to stay just out of its range.

 Karen trusts her pokemon to keep them from hitting anything and turns to watch the battle as best she can as the rain pelts her face through the mesh of her suit.
 There aren’t any new attacks hitting Zapdos, however, and she can’t make out Lorelei at this distance.
 The only reason the Thunder God is so visible is how bright it is.

 Karen feels a chill go down her spine.
 The engagement has barely lasted a minute, and Zapdos is still a long way from the coast.
 Is Lorelei out of the fight already?
 She carefully drifts Orochi closer to Giovanni’s flygon.
 “I don’t see any more Ice Beams!” she yells.

 “Maintain course!
 I will engage if it starts to deviate!”
 Giovanni calls back.
-“Be prepared to pick up if it does again after me!”
+“Be prepared to pick up if it turns again after!”

 “Right!”
 Karen clenches her jaw against the impatience swirling in her.
 Lorelei knows better than to personally get in range of an attack, but determining the range of an enemy that can call lightning down in a thunderstorm is difficult, to say the least.
 There’s no truly safe way for a prolonged fight against legendary pokemon, who seem to shrug off all but the most powerful or effective attacks…